chris171290/nestjs-microservices/README.md

 - payments-microservice
 - users-microservice

-You can find the video tutorial for this project [here]('https://youtube.com/)

 # Getting Started

-Want to set this up locally on your own?
 The best way to set this project up is by using Docker.

 1. Pull down this repository and make sure you install each projects' dependencies by running `npm run install`.